 Lead with accountability and equipment • We will use the findings of our inclusivity review, and other initiatives such as our whistleblower hotline (with informed consent and appropriately anonymised unless specific informed consent given to waive anonymity), to develop stories that can be used in our communications and training at all levels within the Club, including for and by our leadership, to advocate for inclusion.
 We will develop a programme of engagement with the wider cricket network and with local communities, and will encourage participants to tell stories around EDI which can be used in our communications and training to help make the case for inclusion.
-Lead with accountability and equipment ECB Action Publish an annual EDI progress report and lead on evolving and updating the whole game's plans We will set YCCC leaders objectives tied both to this EDI plan and our wider ambitions around improving governance.
+Lead with accountability and equipment ECB Action Publish an annual EDI progress report and lead on evolving and updating the whole game's plans • We will set VCCC leaders objectives tied both to this EDI plan and our wider ambitions around improving governance.
+Executive pay will be tied to achieving these • We will set YCCC leaders objectives tied both to this EDI plan and our wider ambitions around improving governance.
 Executive pay will be tied to achieving these objectives. • We will publish an annual progress update on our website with transparent data showing our progress made against specific actions, and how we propose to adapt our plans.